Creating Scriptless Functional Tests

 How to Edit Objects

-From the Test Action Library, you can only edit the name and description of Objects.
-Editing other Object properties impacts Scenarios in ways that require debugging and validation, which can only be done when the Object is used in the context of a scenario.
+From the Test Action Library, you can edit only the name and description of Objects.
+Editing other Object properties impacts scenarios in ways that require debugging and validation, which can be done only when the Object is used in the context of a scenario.

 - Find the Object inside a step in the Scenario Editor and click the step to select it.Use the Test Action Library to find where the Object is used if you cannot find it in a Scenario.